IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_plan.md

 </tr>
 <tr>
     <td> Project Statement / Goal</td>
-    <td>Read *Do The Work* and answer the following questions.
+    <td>Read <i>Do The Work</i> and answer the following questions.
     <ul>
     <li>What is your project about?
-Think Elevator Pitch or 3 act structure (pp. 23–28, 47-48)* 1 to 4 sentences max.
-3 if you follow Steven Pressfield’s 3-act structure (consult the required readings).
-Think elevator pitch. (pp. 47-48)</li>
+Think Elevator Pitch or 3 act structure (pp. 23–28) 1 to 4 sentences max.
+3 if you follow Steven Pressfield’s 3-act structure.</li>
     <li>What is your project’s theme(s)? (p.
 48)</li>
     </ul>